Shocking a Hot Tub – A Complete Guide

 What does spa shock do?

-When you shock your hot tub, you are cleaning the water by killing bacteria and other contaminants.
+When you shock your hot tub, you clean the water by killing bacteria and other contaminants.
 This will ensure that you, your family and your guests can take a clean and relaxing soak in healthy water conditions.

-Before diving deeper into how you can shock your hot tub, it is first essential to understand the different shock chemicals that will get the job done for the type of sanitizer you use.
-By that, I mean chlorine vs bromine.
+Before diving deeper into how to shock your hot tub, it is essential to understand the different shock chemicals that will work for the type of sanitizer you use.
+By that, I mean chlorine vs. bromine.

 What is the best hot tub shock?

-The most usual type of shock to use with a chlorine hot tub is, unsurprisingly, chlorine.
-There are two main types of chlorine shock which are dichlor shock (dichloroisocyanuric acid) and cal hypo (calcium hypochlorite).
+Unsurprisingly, chlorine is the most common type of shock used with a chlorine hot tub.
+There are two main types of chlorine shock: dichlor shock (dichloroisocyanuric acid) and cal hypo (calcium hypochlorite).

-Most brands of spa shock contain dichlor and that would be the type I would recommend.
+Most brands of spa shock contain dichlor, which I recommend.
 Cal hypo is more suitable for shocking swimming pools.

-You can also use a non-chlorine shock which is known as an oxidizer.
-Using this type of shock means you can use the tub again much sooner than using chlorine shock.
+You can also use a non-chlorine shock, known as an oxidizer.
+This type of shock allows you to use the tub again much sooner than chlorine shock.

-In a bromine hot tub, you can use either chlorine based or a non-chlorine.
-Personally, I would use a non-chlorine oxidizer once a week.
+You can use either a chlorine-based or a non-chlorine oxidizer in a bromine hot tub.
+I would use a non-chlorine oxidizer once a week.

 I recommend using SpaGuard Enhanced Spa Shock or SpaGuard Spa Shock-Oxidizer